fluxsaas/schedule/README.md

 Maybe there is a more generic approach on restriction (`rule sets`) ?

-We canshould be able to provide input from a JSON:
+We should be able to provide input as JSON:

 `scheduler/fixtures/schedule.json`